-In the January 1, 2015 actuarial valuation, the projected unit credit actuarial cost method was used.
+In the December 31, 2016 actuarial valuation, the projected unit credit actuarial cost method was used.
 Under this method, an actuarial accrued liability is determined as the actuarial present value of the portion of projected benefits which is allocated to service before the current plan year.
 In addition, a normal cost is determined as the actuarial present value of the portion of projected benefits which is allocated to service in the current plan year for each active participant under the assumed retirement age.
 The UAAL is being amortized (straight-line) for thirty (30) years on an open basis.
 The actuarial assumptions included the following:

-- Mortality.
-RP-2014 Mortality Tables (Male/Female). - Pre-retirement RP-2014 Employee Mortality Table with a one-year age setback to reflect expected mortality improvement. - Post-retirement RP-2014 Healthy Annuitant Mortality Table with a one-year age setback to reflect expected mortality improvement. - Disabled lives RP-2014 Disabled Retiree Mortality Table. - Turnover.
+- Mortality. - Pre-retirement RP-2014 Employee Mortality Table with a one-year age setback - Post-retirement RP-2014 Healthy Annuitant Mortality Table with a one-year age setback - Disabled lives RP-2014 Disabled Retiree Mortality Table - Turnover.
 NJ State Pensions Ultimate Withdrawal Rates prior to benefits eligibility. - Assumed Retirement Age. at first eligibility after completing 25 years of service. - Full Attribution Period. service to assumed retirement age. - Annual Discount Rate.
-Future costs have been discounted at the rate of 2.5% compounded annually for GASB 45 purposes. - Rates of Retirement, Rates of Withdrawal, and Rates of Disability.
-The same table used to value the Public Employees' Retirement System of New Jersey Local liability. - Medical Trend.
-10% in 2016, reducing by 1% per annum, leveling at 5% per annum in 2021 and later years. - Medical Cost Aging Factor.
+Future costs have been discounted at the rate of 3.0% compounded annually for GASB 45 purposes. - Rates of Retirement, Rates of Withdrawal, and Rates of Disability.
+The same table used to value the Public Employees' Retirement System of New Jersey - Local liability. - Medical and Prescription Drug Trend.
+10% in 2017, reducing by 1% per annum, leveling at 5% per annum in 2022 and later years. - Medical Cost Aging Factor.
 NJSHBP Medical Morbidity Rates - Retiree Contributions.
 20% of the annual premium coverage is required from eligible retirees.